benko/ocp4-lab-deployment/README.md

     enforces ECDS.
 If your client can't speak it, you should really update to a newer OpenSSL library.
 But in the mean time, set this to "yes" and a dh.pem file will be generated for you.

+ - ``force_hd_image_recreate=yes``

+    This will kill any existing disk image in VM provisioning playbooks and force them to be recreated from scratch.

 N.B.: add something about default gateway and why it needs to be broken.